-The elver run in the 2022-2023 period started with the first transfer occurring on 8 December 2022 and the last transfer occurring on the 29 March 2023 (Figure 9).
-The total weight of elvers transferred during this period totalled 34.58 kg (Figure 10).
+The elver run in the 2023/24 period started with the first transfer occurring on 15 December 2023 and the last transfer occurring on the 28 March 2024 (Figure 9).
+The total weight of elvers transferred during this period totalled 59.69kg (Figure 10).

-This result is lower than the previous year, however it is slightly above the average over the years 2002-2023 which is currently 32.24 kg.
-It appears that the number of elvers arriving at the trap is highly variable.
+This amount is substantially higher than the previous year (34.58kg).
+Likewise, it is well above the long-term average for the years 2002-2023 (31.77kg).
+The number of elvers arriving at the trap is highly variable between years (Figure 10).

 The elver trap was visited by Council staff on three occasions during the reported period.
-The inspections found that the elver trap is unlikely to be operating to its full potential, as in previous monitoring periods.

-There are several attractant flows (Photo 6) that direct elver to dead ends away from the trap, and when power generation ceases, the spat ropes leading into the trap appear to be out of the water (Photo 7).
+The elver trap is unlikely to be operating to its full potential, as in previous monitoring periods.
+There are several attractant flows (Photo 6) that direct elver to dead ends away from the trap, and when power generation ceases, the spat ropes leading into the trap tend to be out of the water.
 Fish may continue to make upstream movements during lower flows to find suitable habitat, therefore, it is important that the fish trap is operating efficiently at all water levels.
 Otherwise, when the flow is lowered, the greater attractant flows seen in (Photo 6) may lead elver away from the trap.
-As the consenting process is underway, consideration for these ongoing issues should be addressed.
+As the consenting process continues, consideration for these ongoing issues are likely to be addressed.

 Photo 6 Left photo - Two attractant flows that direct fish away from the trap.
-One small tributary (right) and one coming from the station (left beside the concrete pillar) (2022-2023).
-Right photo - there is a third residual flow from the station outlet pipe directly below the building (2019-2020)
+One small tributary (right) and one coming from the station (beside the concrete pillar to the right (2023/24)).
+Right photo - there is a third residual flow from the station outlet pipe directly below the building (2023/24)

-Photo 7 Showing the location of the elver trap below station (2019-2020)
+Photo 7 Showing the location of the elver trap below the station (2023/24)

 Adult eels migrate down rivers to the sea in autumn and have been known to congregate at the Ratapiko Dam which dams the Mako Stream and at the penstocks leading to the power station.
-The facilitation of passage for adult eels over the Mako dam is required under special condition 8 of consent 3373.
+The facilitation of passage for adult eels over the Mako dam is required under special condition 8 of Consent 3373-2.
 During the period under review, the Company's staff attempted to transfer adult eels from the lake.
-The results show that 1 longfin eel was transferred, less than the previous period of 5 longfin eel.
+The results show that 3 longfin eel were transferred, more than the previous period of 1 longfin eel.

 The Company has a net in place each year at the start of the migrating season (autumn) and removed at the end of it.
 While the net is in place it is checked and emptied regularly and the eels transferred downstream.
-It is understood that commercial eeling does occur within the lake which likely influences the number of migrating adult eels caught within the lake from year to year.
+It is understood that commercial eeling does occur within Taranaki which likely influences the number of migrating adult eels caught from year to year.